 There are several individuals who tenants should keep an eye out for:

 Steve Croman: Croman is allowed to visit buildings, and has been frequently sighted around his buildings since he was released from jail.
 However, he is not permitted to interact with rent-regulated tenants.

-Anthony Falconite: Falconite is not permitted to contact rent-stabilized tenants.
+Falconite is not permitted to contact rent-regulated tenants.

 Other people of concern: if you see their name on documents or see them, contact the Attorney General with the details.

 Jeanette Donovan (May not still be working for Croman)